Eduardo-debug101/CSC222GroupProjects/src/mod8CirrusAirlines/readme.txt

 - Creates an account for each customer that is registered.
 Each customer gets a unique id number.
 - Creates reservations for current or new customers.
 - Loads and saves data about reservations and customers.
-- Can cancel reservations for current customers with either their name or unique id number.
+- Can cancel reservations for current customers with their unique id number.

 # Installation (Eclipse only)
 1. Open Eclipse.